AndresMpa/mu-vim/README.md

 ## Future changes

+- [ ] Dude WTF about ES12?; Throw to trash JS snippets and update them to ES12
 - [x] Split this into files, my config is getting hard to mantein
 - [ ] Improve documentation
 - [ ] Add more helpers